muyanting/BattleTanksPro/README.md

 # BattleTanksPro
-Battle Tanks networking enhanced version
+Battle Tanks networking enhanced version.

-This project is a personal exercise and is not perfect
+This project is a personal exercise and has not been completed yet.